 - 1 tsp. brown sugar

-- Heat the chicken stock plus kaffir lime leaves/lime juice in a large soup pot over medium-high heat until boiling.
+Heat the chicken stock plus makrut lime leaves/lime juice in a large soup pot over medium-high heat until boiling.

-- Add the cooked or raw chicken/turkey.
-If using cooked chicken/turkey, add some bones as well (this will make for a richer, healthier soup).
+Add the cooked or raw chicken/turkey.
+If using cooked chicken/turkey, add some bones as well.
 If meat is uncooked, boil it in the stock (with lime leaves) for 5 to 6 minutes with the lid on or just slightly askew.

-- Add the rice, breaking up any clumps with your fingers as you do so.
+Add the rice, breaking up any clumps with your fingers as you do so.
 Stir well.
-Tip: if you're planning to eat the soup right away, add up to 1 cup of rice.
+If you're planning to eat the soup right away, add up to 1 cup of rice.
 If you're making the soup ahead of time, add 1/2 to 3/4 cup, as the rice expands the longer it sits.
-Make Ahead Tip: Make the soup, but leave the rice out until just before serving.

-- A Tip about Leftovers: As mentioned, this soup will thicken with time, so it's best to eat it up in one sitting.
+Leftovers: This soup will thicken with time, so it's best to eat it up in one sitting.
 However, if you do have leftovers, you may want to add some more chicken stock when you reheat, or (if you have time) a combination of chicken stock, lime juice, fish sauce, and coconut milk.
-ENJOY!